ring-clojure/ring/README.markdown

 Development
 -----------

-Ring is being actively developed; you can track its progress and contribute at the project's [GitHub](http://github.com/mmcgrana/ring) page.
+Ring is being actively developed; you can track its progress and contribute at the project's [GitHub page](http://github.com/mmcgrana/ring) and [Google Group](http://groups.google.com/group/ring-clojure).

 To run all the Ring unit tests:

-    $ clj test/ring/run.clj
+    $ lein test

 Thanks
 ------